 Investigate any recurring friction or broken elements affecting conversion.

-In addition to tracking overall marketing campaigns, Noibu can be used to tie individual coupon codes to session replays.
-This can be especially useful if you receive complaints that a coupon or promotion isn't working., as you can watch the shopper's journey through your site and see what went wrong when they attempted to apply a coupon to their order.
+As you can watch the shopper's journey through your site and see what went wrong when they attempted to apply a coupon to their order.
 If you notice multiple sessions where this occurs, you can link the session recordings in a bug ticket to submit to your support developers.

 If your company hasn't configured custom attributes through the SDK, you can still pull sessions where shoppers interacted with the coupon or promotion through Noibu's advanced filtering.
 Apply the User Clicks filter to review sessions where users clicked on button text, like Apply Coupon or Get $5 Off.